britram/rains-prototype/draft-trammell-rains-protocol.md

-- There is explicit information about registrars and registrants available in the naming system at runtime: in other words, RAINS integrates parts of the functionality of WHOIS {{?RFC3912}} and RDAP {{?RFC7482}}, allowing inline access to registry and registrar information together with naming queries.
+- There is explicit information about registrars and registrants available in the naming system at runtime: in other words, RAINS integrates parts of the functionality of WHOIS {{?RFC3912}} and RDAP {{?RFC7482}}, allowing inline access to registry and registrar information together with naming queries; see {{obj-registrar}} and {{obj-registrant}}.
-- Sets of valid characters and rules for valid names are defined on a per-zone basis, and can be verified at runtime.
+- Sets of valid characters and rules for valid names are defined on a per-zone basis, and can be verified at runtime; see {{obj-nameset}}.
+- RAINS provides separate namespaces for reverse lookup and a dedicated data type for assertions about addresses, as opposed to rooting reverse lookup in the .arpa top-level domain; see {{revassertion}}.

 Instead of using a custom binary framing as DNS, RAINS uses Concise Binary Object Representation (CBOR) {{!RFC7049}}, partially in an effort to make